Introduction

 -

-commands run in the foreground- communicates with agent using UNIX socket
+fokscommands run in the foreground- communicates with agent using UNIX socket

-- ❓ protocol over that UNIX socket
+- ❓ document protocol over that UNIX socket

-- HTTP protocol proposed ⇒ #180
+- HTTP protocol -

 Installing FOKS